ctkelley/NotebookSIAMFANL/README.md

 (Kel03) [***Solving Nonlinear Equations with Newton's Method***](https://my.siam.org/Store/Product/viewproduct/?ProductId=841) , Fundamentals of Algorithms 1, SIAM 2003

 describe the Newton and Broyden algoirthms.
-CTK95 has the theory.
-This project is a sequal to CTK03.
-CTK03 is Matlab-centric and will remain in print.
+Kel95 has the theory.
+This project is a sequel to Kel03.
+Kel03 is Matlab-centric and will remain in print

 A recent Acta Numerica paper has everything